Skip to content

 Your intervention should address the identified function:

-• Antecedent modifications - Change what happens before to prevent the behavior
+• Antecedent interventions - Change what happens before to prevent the behavior

 • Replacement behaviors - Teach an appropriate way to meet the same need